solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Related Rates`
-> It's so much harder to understand as extension to `Differentiate Implicit Functions`.
+> It's so much harder to understand as extension to `Implicit Differentiation`.

 Btw, at Khan academy it's called the `Differentiate related functions`.